Antonyeaster/pup-hq/README.md

 Sugestions:

 1. Serve static assets with an efficient cache policy.
 Lighthouse suggesed making a Cache Control time limit.

 ![Meet up page mobile test](/documentation/testing/lighthouse-meetup-mobile-test.png)
 ![Meet up page desktop test](/documentation/testing/lighthouse-meetup-desktop-test.png)

 Result:

 1. Serve static assets with an efficient cache policy, only on the mobile version.
 After doing a small amount of research on this I did try to add Cache Control but it made no difference to the score.
 Because of time restraints I made the decision to come back to this in the future.
+2. The spike in the performance score was unexpected due to reverting back to the original code before re submitting.

 ### Contact us Page